abinit/abinit/doc/tutorial/eph4zpr.md

 There are different approaches one can use to specify the set of $\nk$ states in $\Sigma_{\nk}$.
 Each approach has pros and cons.
-The most direct way consists in specifying explicitly the $\kk$-points and the band range using the three variables: [[nkptgw]], [[kptgw]], [[bdgw]] For instance, in order to compute the correction for the VBM/CBM at $\Gamma$ in silicon (non-magnetic semiconductor with 8 valence electrons per unit cell), one would use:
+The most direct way consists in specifying the $\kk$-points and the band range using the three variables: [[nkptgw]], [[kptgw]], [[bdgw]] For instance, in order to compute the correction for the VBM/CBM at $\Gamma$ in silicon (non-magnetic semiconductor with 8 valence electrons per unit cell), one would use: